The Best Electric Kettle

 Wrapping it up

-If you’re serious about drinking tea, you’ll want a variable temperature kettle so that you can heat up water to the perfect temp for your various tea types.
-The $90 Cuisinart CPK-17 offers decently good boiling speed, very accurate temperature and six different water settings for everything from delicate teas to a rolling boil.
+If you’re serious about drinking tea or coffee, you’ll want a variable temperature kettle so that you can heat up water to the perfect temp for your various tea types.
+The Cuisinart CPK-17 offers decent boiling speed, very accurate temperature and six different water settings for everything from delicate teas to a rolling boil.
 It looks good, is easy to use, and will keep your water to heat for 30 minutes.
 If you want something more affordable and basic, the Chef’s Choice 681 is the way to go.

 Adjustable Electric Kettles, Cook's Illustrated, March 1, 2010"We found five models; all but one boasted automatic shutoff, a separate base for cordless pouring, and a visible water level, features we like in an electric kettle.
 Four of the five brought water to a boil in less than five minutes, about the same as our favorite standard electric kettle.
 Our winner wowed us with its ability to hold water at the desired temperature for up to 10 hours, but we balked at its price and its ungainly size.
 For tea or coffee connoisseurs who don’t mind spending $100, our second place finisher is fast, accurate, and holds water at temperature for up to 40 minutes."